Streaming media: Recording

-Media that is livestreamed can be recorded through certain media players such as VLC player, or through the use of a screen recorder.
+Media that is livestreamed can be recorded through certain media players, such as VLC player, or through the use of a screen recorder.
 Live-streaming platforms such as Twitch may also incorporate a video on demand system that allows automatic recording of live broadcasts so that they can be watched later.
-The popular site, YouTube also has recordings of live broadcasts, including television shows aired on major networks.
+YouTube also has recordings of live broadcasts, including television shows aired on major networks.
 These streams have the potential to be recorded by anyone who has access to them, whether legally or otherwise.

+Recordings can happen through any device that allows people to watch movies they do not have access to or be at a music festival they could not get tickets to.
+These live streaming platforms have revolutionized entertainment, creating new ways for people to interact with content.
+Many celebrities started live streaming during COVID-19 through platforms like Instagram, YouTube, and TikTok offering an alternate form of entertainment when concerts were postponed.
+Live streaming and recording allow for fans to communicate with these artists through chats and likes.

+View recommendation

+Most streaming services feature a recommender system for viewing based on each user's view history in conjunction with all viewers' aggregated view histories.
+Rather than focusing on subjective categorization of content by content curators, there is an assumption that, with the immensity of data collected on viewing habits, the choices of those who are first to view content can be algorithmically extrapolated to the totality of the user base, with increasing probabilistic accuracy as to the likelihood of their choosing and enjoying the recommended content as more data is collected.